KenC2006/RC_car/README.md

-## Bluetooth remote control car project
+## Bluetooth RC Car

-Remote controlled car using Bluetooth application created in MIT App Inventor
+This project is made with arduino components and utilizes a bluetooth app interface for wireless controls

 ### Car Picture

 ![cat](doc/car.png)

-Please download the mp4 file from folder: /demo/demo.mp4)
+For a video of the car and its operation, please download the mp4 file from folder: /demo/demo.mp4)

 [RC Car Project.pdf](https://github.com/user-attachments/files/16132399/RC.Car.Project.pdf)